 - A few moms felt they weren’t a good fit for larger heads.

-Any one of the above could provide the hearing protection your child needs.
+All of the above products can provide the hearing protection your child needs.
 But if I had to select just one for my child, I would want something that could take us from early childhood into the teenage years.
-With this in mind, the Fnova earmuffs are my top choice.
+With this in mind, my pick for the best headphones for hearing protection is the Fnova earmuffs.

 They’re stylish enough to suit even the pickiest teen.
 The NRR of 34 decibels means they’ll remain effective throughout the loudest activities.
 Built with durability in mind, this is a solid choice.